jrin771/cudaformer/README.md

 # cudaformer

-The goal is to implement a transformer on CUDA.

-Because my AWS instance uses a Tesla M60 I'm going to try and see if I can do a flash-attention implementation but I'm not sure if the architecture is correct for all of the optimizations to actually work.
-(I might end up doing something to showcase how we can create IO-aware attention though as a learning exercise).
+Implement both the encoder and decoder part of the transformer algorithm.

+The GPT-series only uses the decoder part.

+I'm also interested in implemented flash-attention v1 and v2, but since my AWS AMI uses a Tesla M60 we'll see how far I can get.

+I think even if I can't do the exact low-level hardware optimizations I could still show how to make attention IO-aware, since that is a very important concept for systems optimization.